-Thursday 24 August is National Burger Day – a great excuse to indulge in a succulent beef patty with all the trimmings.
+No one ever needs an excuse to indulge in a succulent beef patty with all the trimmings.
 In no particular order, we pick 10 of the best places in Devon for tasty burgers

 It began in a humble shipping container, now Hubbox serves American street food-inspired burgers in restaurants all over the South West.
 At Hubbox, diners can expect industrial-chic design interiors with concrete floors and corrugated iron walls; a trendy and modern setting for you to enjoy one of their award-winning burgers.